WuerthPhoenix/tornado/executor/smart_monitoring_check_result/README.md

 # Smart Monitoring Check Result Executor

-The Smart Monitoring Check Result Executor permits to perform an Icinga `process check results` also in the case that the Icinga object for which you want to perform the `process check result` does not yet exist.
+The Smart Monitoring Check Result Executor permits to perform an Icinga `process check results` also in case the Icinga object for which you want to carry out that action does not exist.

 This is done by first running the action `process check result` with the Icinga Executor, and then, in case the underlying Icinga objects do not exist in Icinga,